Ejhfast/TypedJS/Readme.markdown

     [Number]            // Array of number
     [Number | String]   // Array of numbers or strings

-And objects, which can be nested and mixed with other types E.g:
+And objects, which can be nested and mixed with other types.
+For instance:

     {key1: String, key2:[Number], key3:{subkey1:String, subkey2: Number}}